ploynawapan/ploynawapan.github.io/_pages/about.md

   - /about.html
 ---

+Hi there!
+Welcome to my page.
 My name is Nawapan Wattanawanichkul, but I go by "Ploy".
-Originally from Ubon Ratchatani, Thailand, I received the King's Scholarship from the Thai government in 2016, which allowed me to pursue my undergraduate studies at Bowdoin College in the United States.
-Currently, I am working towards a Ph.D. in mathematics at the University of Illinois Urbana-Champaign, with a primary focus on analytic number theory, particularly in the theory of $L$-functions and automorphic forms.
+Starting in Fall 2026, I will be a Whyburn Research Associate and Lecturer in the Department of Mathematics at the University of Virginia, where I will be working under the mentorship of Peter Humphries.
+I recently completed my Ph.D. in mathematics at the University of Illinois Urbana-Champaign under the supervision of Jesse Thorner.
+My research lies in analytic number theory, with a primary focus on the theory of $L$-functions and automorphic forms.

+Originally from Ubon Ratchathani, Thailand, I was honored to receive the King's Scholarship from the Thai government in 2016, which supported my undergraduate studies at Bowdoin College in Maine.
+Thank you for stopping by, and please feel free to reach out if you would like to discuss number theory or collaborate!

 <!--- Outside of my academic pursuits, I have a passion for painting, baking, and traveling.
 On this platform, I'll be regularly sharing updates such as new papers, lecture notes, and memorable experiences, so be sure to stay tuned!---!>